soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-links.md

 - **Users have signed into Office 365** using their work or school account.
 (See [Sign in to Office or Office 365](https://support.office.com/article/b9582171-fd1f-4284-9846-bdd72bb28426).)

 - **Your organization's email passes through Exchange Online Protection**.
-This happens automatically for email hosted in Office 365 for business.

 To define (or edit) ATP policies, you must be assigned one of the roles described in the following table: